Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 5. Borderlands 2

 Borderlands 2 is a dream come true for those who love looting and grinding.
-Developed by Gearbox Software and published by 2K Games, Borderlands 2 is the sequel to one of the best first-person shooters of 2009.
+Developed by Gearbox Software and published by 2K Games, Borderlands 2 is the sequel to one of the best first-person shooters in 2009.

 The game is full of colors.
 Its cel-shaded art style is a stroke of genius, making it stand out from other loot-based shooters.